JHUAPL-DTNMA/dtnma-tools/refdb-sql/Documents/Notes/AMP_Manager_SQL_Interface.md

 ## Collections

-type_name_value_collection
- the main table of the type name value collection stores the number entries and a human readable description. the type_name_value reference this table and store the entries for this collection
-- tnvc_id int unsigned
-  the primary key of the tnv collection
-- num_entries int unsigned
-  number of the entries in the collection
-- use_desc  varchar
-  human readable descriptor of the spec

-type_name_value_entry
-a type name value collection entry.
-Has its own unique id that is reference by the lower tnv entries tables that actually store the values.
-For efficiency each primitive type has its own table so that we can store them as their actual value instead of a string representation.
-- tnv_id int unsigned
-  unique id
-- tnvc_id int unsigned
-  points to the collection it belongs to, foreign key into tnv_collection(tnvc_id)
-- order_num int unsigned
-  the order this entry is in the collection
-- date_type_id int unsigned
-  type of the data object foreign key into data_type(enum_id)
-- date_name varchar
-  human readable name for the object

-These tables can be used to store the values for the type name value entries.
-Either they are an actual object so store the id of that actual object, or a primitive type. type_name_value_obj_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- obj_actual_definition_id int unsigned
-  id of this actual object referenes obj_actual_definition
-type_name_value_int_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value int
-  value of this int_entry
-type_name_value_uint_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value  int unsigned
-  value of this uint_entry
-type_name_value_vast_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value BIGINT
-  value of this vast_entry
-type_name_value_uvast_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value BIGINT unsigned
-  value of this uvast_entry
-type_name_value_real32_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value FLOAT
-  value of this real32_entry
-type_name_value_real64_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value DOUBLE
-  value of this real64_entry
-type_name_value_string_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value  varchar
-  value of this string_entry
-type_name_value_bool_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value BOOL
-  value of this bool_entry
-type_name_value_byte_entry
-- tnv_id int unsigned
-  id of the this tnv entry references type_name_value_entry
-- entry_value  TINYINT
-  value of this byte_entry

 ARI Collections
 used with the ac_entries table to represent ari Collections. this table is referenced by ac_entries to create a collection
 - ac_id int unsigned